meoyushi/CosmicClassifier/README.md

-# CosmicClassifier  - IIT Roorkee Cognizance '25
+# Cosmic Classifier - IIT Roorkee Cognizance '25

-## Importing Libraries : The notebook begins with essential imports and initial dataset loading.

-## Exploratory Data Analysis
+# **Exploratory Data Analysis**
-- **Loading the Dataset** : df = pd.read_csv("thermoracleTrain.csv") – Reads a CSV file (thermoracleTrain.csv) into a Pandas DataFrame named df.
+- **Loading the Dataset** :The CSV file (thermoracleTrain.csv) is loaded into a Pandas DataFrame named df.
-- **Displaying Column Names** : This prints the names of all columns in the dataset.
+- The dataset contains 60000 rows and 11 columns with the Prediction column with values 0 to 9, being the target column.
-- **Dataset Summary** : Mean for all columns (except Prediction) is almost zero indicating the data is scaled.
-Also there is presence of two categorical columns- Magnetic Field Strength and Radiation Levels.
+- **Dataset Statistic Summary** : Mean for all columns (except Prediction) is almost zero indicating the data is scaled.
+Two categorical columns are present - Magnetic Field Strength and Radiation Levels.

 ## **Dealing with Missing values in Numerical Columns**
 - Rows where the Prediction column is Null are dropped from the dataset.